 Conclusion

-These are the 6 simple ways you can reduce a photo’s file size on an iPhone.
+These are the 9 simple ways you can reduce photo file size on an iPhone.
 While some methods may lower the image quality, the changes won’t be significantly noticeable.
-If you are resizing an image to upload on an official document, any of these methods will work just fine.
+If you are resizing an image to upload to an official document, any of these methods will work just fine.
 Do you have a go-to method when it comes to compressing the images on your phone?
 Let us know in the comments!